 Today we are one of the few remaining leather manufacturers from this historic region.
 We thrive on creating 100% Canadian Handcrafted products using regulated hides collected from local hunters.
 Unlike many of our competitors, we do not use inferior substitution leathers or import any foreign materials used in our products.
 Hides in Hand is about keeping quality and tradition alive within the leather industry and protecting our resources and animals to maintain renewable resources.

-My love for sewing and pattern making took a wild turn in the mid 90’s when I was asked for my creative input and talent to be brought forth to in an industrial leather manufacturing glove factory.
-The thought of it horribly bored me, but I accepted this challenge.
-I soon learned of leathers and industrial machines.
-I quickly fell in love with the look and feel of leather goods and decided to create a line based on the native Canadian leathers.
+My love for sewing and pattern making took a wild turn in the mid 90's when I was asked for my creative input and talent to be brought forth to an industrial leather manufacturing glove factory.
+The thought of it horribly bored of me, but I excepted this challenge.
+I soon learned of leathers and industrial sewing machines.
+I quickly fell in love with the look and feel of leather goods and decided to create a line based on our native Canadian leathers.

-Moose, deer, elk, bison/buffalo and caribou.
-These leathers had great properties, were washable and had great strength performances.
-After watching the off-shore import business take a chunk out of the industrial side of manufacturing, it was then I decided to create a line of my own.
+Moose, Deer, Elk, Bison, Buffalo and Caribou.
+These leathers had great properties, were washable and had undeniable strength performances.
+After watching the offshore import business take a chunk out of the industrial side of manufacturing, it was then I decided to create a line of my own.
 A truly Made in Canada, Made From Canada line of leather goods, apparel and accessories.

 Canadian handcrafted leather goods is where I wanted to be.
-It started off with a single moose hide mitt, and 17 years later hundreds of items have been added to the line.
-Being a small Canadian business, independently owned is a tough ride.
-But when the show is on the road, and literally thousands of people compliment and purchase my products, it all seems worth while.
-Mitts, gloves, slippers, moccasins, purses and accessory items are only a few to mention.
-My inspiration never stops, as it is derived from my surroundings, people, life and day to day routines."
+It started off with a single moosehide mitt and decades later, hundreds of items have been added to the line.
+Being a small Canadian business, independently own can be a tough ride at times, but when the show is on the road, and literally thousands of people compliment and purchase my products, it all seems worthwhile.
+Mitts, gloves, slippers, moccasins, purses and handbags, and accessory items are only a few to mention.
+My inspiration never stops, as it is derived from my roots, surroundings, people, life and day-to-day routines."